-CBT Comparable PBT Accommodation PBT Administration Guidelines Accommodation CBT Comparable Accommodation PBT Accommodation Appendix B: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments.
-Appendix L: Human Signer Guidelines (signers only) Appendix M: PARCC Assessments for Students with Visual Impairment, Including Blindness.
-During Testing: A student receives an audio representation of the ELA/literacy assessment either through a human reader/signer.
-Note: The student that has a human reader or signer, the student must be tested in a separate setting.
-Important Guidelines on identifying students for these accommodations: IEP teams and 504 plan coordinators should carefully review the following guidelines before identifying students to receive these accommodations on the ELA/literacy assessments.
-In making decisions on whether to provide a student with this accommodation, IEP teams and 504 plan coordinators should consider whether the student has: Blindness or a visual impairment and has not learned (or is unable to use) braille; OR A disability that severely limits or prevents him/her from accessing printed text, even after varied and repeated attempts to teach the student to do so (e.g., student is unable to decode printed text); OR Deafness or a hearing impairment and is severely limited or prevented from decoding text due to a documented history of early and prolonged language deprivation. repeated attempts to teach the student to do so (e.g., student is unable to decode printed text); OR Deafness or a hearing impairment and is severely limited or prevented from decoding text due to a documented history of early and prolonged

-Comparable mmodation PBT Accommodation PBT Administration Guidelines The student's inability to decode printed text or read braille is documented in evaluation summaries from locally-administered diagnostic assessments; and The student receives ongoing, intensive instruction and/or interventions in the foundational reading skills to continue to attain the important college and career-ready skill of independent reading.
-Decisions about who receives this accommodation will be made by IEP teams and 504 plan coordinators.
+CBT Comparable PBT PBT Administration Guidelines Accommodation Accommodation During Testing: A student receives an audio representation of the ELA/literacy assessment either through a Human Reader/Signer.
+Note: The student that has a Human Reader or Signer, the student must be tested in a separate setting.
+Important Guidelines on identifying students for these accommodations: IEP teams and 504 Plan Coordinators should carefully review the following guidelines before identifying students to receive these accommodations on the ELA/literacy assessments.
+In making decisions on whether to provide a student with this accommodation, IEP teams and 504 Plan Coordinators should consider whether the student has: • Blindness or a visual impairment and has not learned (or is unable to use) braille; OR • A disability that severely limits or prevents him/her from accessing printed text, even after varied and repeated attempts to teach the student to do so (e.g., student is unable to decode printed text); OR • Deafness or a hearing impairment and is severely limited or prevented from decoding text due to a documented history of early and prolonged language deprivation.
+Before listing the accommodation in the student's IEP or 504 plan, teams/coordinators should consider whether: • The student has access to printed text during routine instruction through a reader, other spoken-text audio format, or signer; • The student's inability to decode printed text or read braille is documented in evaluation summaries from locally-administered diagnostic assessments; and • The student receives ongoing, intensive instruction and/or interventions in the foundational reading skills to continue to attain the important college and career-ready skill of independent reading.
+Decisions about who receives this accommodation will be made by IEP teams and 504 Plan Coordinators.
 For a student who receives one of these accommodations, no claims should be inferred regarding the student's ability to demonstrate foundational reading skills (i.e., decoding and fluency).
 PARCC will collect data on the frequency of their use for the purpose of carefully monitoring and determining appropriate decision-making.

-3m ASL Video for the Mathematics Assessments Human Signer for Mathematics See Human Signer for Mathematics (1T) 3n Human Signer for Test Directions (No ASL Video Option) Same as CBT Before Testing: Identification for SR/PNP: Student's SR/PNP must have Human Signer for Test Directions selected.
-Test Administrator Training: Human Signers must review: Test Administrator Scripts included in the Test Administration Manuals.
-Appendix L: Human Signer Guidelines (signer only) During Testing: A human signer will sign the test directions to a student.
+Comparable ommodation PBT Accommodation PBT Administration Guidelines 31 American Sign Language (ASL) Video for the Mathematics Assessments Human Signer for Mathematics (SR/PNP Reference CE) See Human Signer for Mathematics 3m Human Signer for Test Directions (No ASL Video Option) (SR/PNP Reference BP) Same as CBT Before Testing: Identification for SR/PNP: Student's SR/PNP must have Human Signer for Test Directions selected.
+Test Administrator Training: Human Signers must review: Test Administrator Scripts included in the Test Administrator Manuals.
+Appendix L: Human Signer Guidelines (signer only).
+During Testing: A human signer will sign the test directions to a student.
 The student may either be tested in a small group or a separate setting based on the student's experiences during classroom assessments.